Large Marge

-This is the final episode to feature Jan Hooks as Manjula before her death in October 2014.
+This is the final episode to feature Jan Hooks as Manjula Nahasapeemapetilon before her death in October 2014.

 Plot

-Lisa and Homer participate in a Habitat for Humanity project along with former presidents Jimmy Carter, Bill Clinton, and George H. W. Bush.
-While working, Homer takes off his wedding ring for safekeeping, causing Lindsay Naegle and Cookie Kwan to mistakenly think Homer is a divorcé.
-Marge, driving by with Maggie, assumes Homer to be flirting with the women, and worries that Homer has lost interest in her.
+Lisa, Homer, and former presidents Jimmy Carter, Bill Clinton, and George H. W. Bush participate in a Habitat for Humanity project.
+While working, Homer takes off his wedding ring for safekeeping, causing Lindsay Naegle and Cookie Kwan to think Homer is a divorcé.
+Marge, driving by with Maggie, assumes Homer is flirting with the women and worries that Homer has lost interest in her.
 She decides to get liposuction on the advice of Manjula, but a mix-up at the hospital instead causes her to get breast implants meant for Mayor Quimby's assistant.
 Marge is forced to wait 48 hours before the implants can be removed.

-Meanwhile, Bart and Milhouse watch an episode of Batman guest starring Krusty, and attempt to recreate a stunt, damaging school property and the U.S. flag in the process.
-Upon discovering the two were influenced by Krusty, Principal Skinner leads a protest against the clown, who is now seen as a dangerous influence on children.
+Meanwhile, Bart and Milhouse watch an episode of Batman guest-starring Krusty and attempt to recreate a stunt, damaging school property and the U.S. flag.
+Upon discovering the two were influenced by Krusty, Principal Skinner leads a protest against the clown, now seen as a dangerous influence on children.
 Krusty's show is re-tooled to exclude anything considered dangerous and likely to be imitated by impressionable viewers.

-After returning home from her surgery, Marge realizes that her new breasts are giving her difficulty in doing even the simplest tasks, but that she is given gifts and attention from the men of Springfield.
+After returning home from her surgery, Marge realizes that her new breasts are giving her difficulty in doing even the simplest tasks, but that the men of Springfield give her gifts and attention.
 When the family goes out for dinner, Kiki Highsmith, a trade show executive, approaches Marge and offers her a modeling job.
 Marge accepts and initially enjoys the experience, but is quickly plagued by back pain and harassment from the men of Springfield.

 At the Springfield Shoe Expo, Marge is further humiliated while promoting shoe horns.
-At the same time, Bart decides to help Krusty to win back his popularity by having him appear to rescue Milhouse from Stampy by shouting Stampy's safe word: "magumbo."
-When Krusty forgets the word, Stampy stuffs both Milhouse and Bart in his mouth, as well as Homer when he tries to save them.
+At the same time, Bart decides to help Krusty win back his popularity by having him appear to rescue Milhouse from Stampy by shouting Stampy's safe word: "magumbo."
+When Krusty forgets the word, Stampy stuffs Milhouse and Bart in his mouth, and Homer tries to save them.
 The police prepare to shoot Stampy, endangering Homer, Bart and Milhouse, but Marge manages to distract the police by flashing her breasts.
-Krusty, ogling her breasts, shouts "Look at those magumbos!"
-Stampy releases Bart, Milhouse, and Homer, and Krusty is hailed as a hero and his popularity is restored with the town.
-Following the day’s events, Marge finally has her implants removed.
+Krusty, ogling her breasts, shouts, "Look at those magumbos!"
+Stampy releases Bart, Milhouse, and Homer, and Krusty is hailed as a hero, and his popularity is restored in the town.
+Following the day's events, Marge finally has her implants removed.